RoheLab/fastRG/README.md

                #   Y need not have same number of rows or columns as X.  matrix mult X %*% S %*% t(Y) must be defined.

 avgDeg         # to help ensure the graph is not too dense, avgDeg scales the S matrix to set
                #   the expected average expected degree to avgDeg.
 If avgDeg = null, this is ignored.

 n              # number of nodes pi             # a K vector of membership probabilities alpha          # parameter of the dirichlet distribution in the assignment of block memberships in dcMixed B              # middle probability matrix  (this becomes S in fastRG) theta          # vector of degree parameter in degree corrected models,
                #  the expected adjacency matrix becomes:
                #            diag(theta) %*% X %*% S %*% t(X) %*% diag(theta)
                #  in dcMixed and dcOverlapping, if theta is a single value, then
                #  n <- theta and there is no degree correction.
+parametersOnly # if TRUE, then the wrapper only returns the X and S matrix that would otherwise be sent to fastRG.

 simple         # if TRUE, samples a simple graph by setting PoissonEdges = directed = multiEdges = FALSE PoissonEdges   # See details